OSHA 10-Hour General Industry Safety and Health

 1. Introduction to OSHA

-• Rights and Responsibilities: Understand employee rights and employer responsibilities under OSHA regulations.
+• Rights and Responsibilities: Learners will gain a clear understanding of worker rights and employer responsibilities under OSHA law.

 2. Walking and Working Surfaces

-• Preventive Measures: Implement control measures to prevent falls and injuries.
+• Preventive Measures: Implement effective control strategies to minimise risks and prevent workplace injuries.

 3. Exit Routes, Emergency Action Plans, and Fire Prevention Plans

-• Emergency Preparedness: Develop and implement emergency action plans and procedures.
+• Emergency Preparedness: Develop and implement structured emergency action plans tailored to workplace conditions.

-• Fire Prevention: Understand fire hazards and prevention measures in the workplace.
+• Fire Prevention Strategies: Understand fire hazards and design prevention measures to safeguard facilities and personnel.

-• Exit Routes: Identify and maintain clear exit routes as per OSHA requirements.
+• Exit Route Requirements: Learn how to design, identify, and maintain clear exit routes in compliance with OSHA guidelines.

 4. Electrical Safety